MoNawaz101/Module-20-Credit-Risk-Classification-Challenge/report-template.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.

 The purpose of the analysis is to predict whether an individual loan is high-risk or healthy.
 This prediction is based on the following predictors:

     loan_size